Last updated: April 2026

 I always see photographers at gigs… Who owns the images they take?

-According to EPUKI, when a picture is taken, it is either the author of the photograph (namely, the photographer) who will automatically own the copyright to the picture or the company that was employing them, depending on their agreement.
+According to EPUK, when a picture is taken, it is either the author of the photograph (namely, the photographer) who will automatically own the copyright to the picture or the company that was employing them, depending on their agreement.

 Chances are, if you’re attending a relatively large gig and watching a well-known band, the photographers you see will probably be members of the press, with their pictures being owned either by them or their publications.